Chatsworth House, Derbyshire, mid July 1848

 “I am, I am… however, should one of these men be inclined to show you affection, for goodness sake, encourage him.
 It won’t hurt you to have a selection of suitors next spring.”

 Kate cut short upon realising Lord John drew near.
-Jane immediately minced ahead to take Lord Beaufort’s elbow, leaving Kate to receive a tipped hat from Lord John and some polite conversation.
+Jane immediately minced ahead to take Earl Beaufort’s elbow, leaving Kate to receive a tipped hat from Lord John and some polite conversation.

 “Those are very pretty ribbons in your hair,” he said with a grin.